Purfview/IMDb-Scout-Mod/README.md

   - `configName` (optional): Use this to allow changing names without breaking existing users.
   - `inSecondSearchBar` (optional): Places site at the second searchable bar.
   - `inThirdSearchBar` (optional): Places site at the third searchable bar.
   - `rateLimit` (optional): Connection rate limit in milliseconds.
 Default is 200.
-On the Search/List pages it will be increased by a factor of 4.
+On the Search/List pages if rateLimit<=1000 then it will be increased by a factor of 4.
   - `mPOST`: HTTP request by POST method.
 For the sites that doesn't support GET.